BayAreaMetro/Spatial-Analysis-Mapping-Projects/Regional-Goods-Movement/README.md

 Output:

-This process created 9 output rasters, each following a patterned namming convention followed by the goods movement or supply chain class to to disambiguate each feature.
+This process created 9 output rasters, each following a patterned naming convention followed by the goods movement or supply chain class to to disambiguate each feature.
 Examples of that convention are provided below.
 These are intermediate features, which will were reclassified and converted from raster to polygon in the following process.
 To see the name of each output, follow the respective links below.

   - [NC_Megaregion_Emp_Density_GoodsMvmtClass (Raster)](#feature-classes--csvs)
   - [NC_Megaregion_Emp_Density_SupplyChainClass (Raster)](#feature-classes--csvs)